-Amazon Employee Accused of Sparking Arson Fire at Fulfillment Center
+Amazon Employee Accused of Sparking Arson Fire at Redlands Fulfillment Center

 Authorities did not release many details on the fire other than to say it broke out around 7:30 p.m.
 It was unclear what evidence led them to determine it was arson.

-Firefighters had responded to another blaze the same location the day before, on June 6, around 9 p.m.
+Firefighters had responded to another blaze at the same location the day before, on June 6, around 9 p.m.
 Officials have blamed that incident on a malfunctioning solar panel.

 In that fire, the flames were located in the “dead center” of the building and appeared to have originated on the roof.
 They were quickly extinguished and no one was injured, said Jim Topoleski, a battalion chief for the Redlands Fire Department.